International Programmes 2025/2026

 More information on student jobs in Germany can be found here.

 A number of student jobs are also available at the university.
-They are announced on the following website: www.stellenwerk-goettingen.de.
+They are announced on the following website: www.stellenwerk-goettingen.de

-Foreign applicants should note that it is not easy to find a job to finance their studies, as German students are also searching for jobs.
 Some proficiency in German may be indispensable to your job search.
 Non-EU students are permitted to work a maximum of 120 full days (240 half days) per year.

 Accommodation

 The Accommodation Service of the International Office supports international students who are enrolled at the University of Göttingen in finding accommodation and serves as a point of contact for related queries.
-The Accommodation Service also publishes suitable offers from private landlords in Göttingen and collaborates with the Student Services ("Studentenwerk").
+The Accommodation Service also publishes suitable offers from private landlords in Göttingen and collaborates with the Student Services ("Studierendenwerk").
 As the number of available accommodation options in Göttingen is limited, it is highly recommended to contact the Accommodation Service as early as possible.

-The Career Service of the University of Göttingen offers individual support to facilitate your successful transition from the academic to the professional world — whether you want to work in Germany or abroad.
-Especially for international students aiming for a career entry in Germany, the Career Service provides topic-specific "Career Impulse Sessions", workshops, online learning modules, and a qualification programme in “Building International Careers” as well as digital career tools and a virtual community for international employment opportunities: www.uni-goettingen.de/en/292.html.
+The Career Service of the university offers individual support for the job entry.
+Especially for international students aiming for a career entry in Germany, the Career Service provides topic-specific workshops, online learning modules, and a qualification programme.

 Support for international students and doctoral candidates